vivi7/JSONExport/README.md

 ==========
 JSONExport is a desktop application for Mac OS X written in Swift.
 Using JSONExport you will be able to:
+* Get JSON from remote api, choosing request method and adding body and header
 * Convert any valid JSON object to a class of one of the currently supported languages.
 * Preview the generated content before saving it.
 * Include constructors only, utility methods only, both or none.